GeekBrucy/mySnippets/AWS/Certificates/Notes/22_IAM_Advanced/22_IAM_Advanced.md

 - Use cases
   - Delegate responsibilities to non administrators within their permission boundaries, for example create new IAM users
-  - Allow developers to self-assign policies and manage their own permissions, while making sure they can’t “escalate” their privileges (= make themselves admin)
+  - Allow developers to self-assign policies and manage their own permissions, while making sure they can’t "escalate" their privileges (= make themselves admin)
   - Useful to restrict one specific user (instead of a whole account using Organizations & SCP)

 # IAM Policy Evaluation Logic